Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Introduction

 \section{Introduction}

-Tourism demand forecasting has long been recognized as essential for destination planning, resource allocation, and strategic decision-making \citep{song2019review, li2005tourism, witt1995forecasting}.
-Accurate forecasts enable destination marketing organizations (DMOs) to optimize promotional spending across source markets, allow hospitality businesses to adjust pricing and staffing, and help policymakers anticipate infrastructure needs \citep{song2008tourism, assaf2019modeling}.
+Tourism demand forecasting has long been recognized as essential for destination planning, resource allocation, and strategic decision-making \citep{song2019review, witt1995forecasting}.
+Accurate forecasts enable destination marketing organizations (DMOs) to optimize promotional spending across source markets, allow hospitality businesses to adjust pricing, staffing, and service design, and help destination analysts monitor shifts in market mix \citep{song2008tourism, assaf2019modeling}.
 While the tourism forecasting literature is extensive, the vast majority of studies focus on predicting aggregate arrivals or total expenditure \citep{jiao2019tourism, wu2017new}.
-Considerably less attention has been paid to forecasting the \emph{composition} of tourism demand, that is, how the mix of visitors from different origin markets evolves over time.
+Considerably less attention has been paid to forecasting the \emph{composition} of demand, that is, how the mix of visitors from different origin markets evolves over time.

-The composition of inbound tourism matters for several reasons.
-First, visitors from different source markets exhibit distinct spending patterns, budget allocations, and demand sensitivities \citep{wu2012consumption, divisekera2003tourism}.
-Second, the marketing channels and messaging that resonate with travelers vary substantially across cultures and geographies \citep{song2008tourism}.
-Third, geopolitical events, exchange rate fluctuations, and public health crises affect origin markets asymmetrically, as demonstrated vividly during the COVID-19 pandemic \citep{gossling2021pandemics, sigala2020tourism}.
-Understanding and forecasting compositional shifts is therefore crucial for agile destination management.
+To see why origin composition matters independently of aggregate volume, consider a DMO setting its source-market campaign budgets for the coming year.
+The relevant question is not only how many visitors may ultimately arrive, but what the evolving booking mix suggests about \emph{where they are likely to come from}, because the allocation decision must be made months before stays materialize.
+A forecast that the German share of current booking flows is trending upward while the UK share is declining for a Mediterranean destination justifies redirecting spend toward German-market campaigns, travel fair partnerships, and airline co-marketing before the season opens, not after it closes.
+Composition forecasts thus directly inform decisions with long lead times and irreversible resource commitments.

+In this paper, the forecast target is the monthly composition of reservations by guest origin indexed by \emph{booking date}, not the composition of realized arrivals or stays indexed by check-in month.
+That distinction matters.
+Booking-month composition can serve as a leading indicator for destination managers because it is observed earlier than realized arrivals, but it also reflects changes in booking timing and platform usage.
+We therefore interpret the series as booking demand on Airbnb, not as a census of realized inbound tourism demand.